bjornthesomberlain/bjornthesomberlain/README.md

 hi there everyone ! you can call me bjørn / dashie or whatever you want ^_^ im a 18 yo artist, studying as professional cooker ;P

+i almost got healed my mental health so please avoid any trauma themes when talking to me ! also id be grateful if you wont tell me anything about insects/parasites i still have a ocd

 im rlly friendly to pppl that share interests w me, so pls dont be afraid          to interact first !!!!! im afk almost all day but 20:00 - 3:00 on my timezone

  ﾟ+*   ![2195259_72245](https://github.com/user-attachments/assets/e0eb95e0-f92f-45fb-aa97-f409f6e64e2a)  *+ﾟ